Enhanced second harmonic generation in high-$Q$ all-dielectric metasurfaces with backward frequency conversion: Introduction

-In this work, we study the efficient nonlinear SHG process in quasi-BIC dielectric metasurfaces in consideration of backward coupling.
-We apply the approach as a depleted model to nonlinear AlGaAs metasurfaces where the excitation of the magnetic dipole quasi-BIC resonance allows for the extremely enhanced local fields, leading to the high efficiency of SHG process.
-We show that the conversion efficiency of SHG becomes lower in quasi-BIC dielectric metasurfaces, when the backward coupling is taken into account in the form of the correction term of nonlinear polarization at the fundamental wave field.
-In the designed metasurface, consideration of the backward coupling combined with the forward coupling is necessary with the pump intensity of 10 GW/cm$^{2}$ where the difference of SHG efficiency calculated based on the undepleted and depleted models approaches $10\%$.
+In this work, we study the efficient nonlinear SHG process in quasi-BIC dielectric metasurfaces in consideration of backward frequency conversion.
+We apply the approach as a depleted model to nonlinear AlGaAs metasurfaces where the excitation of the quasi-BIC resonance allows for the extremely enhanced local fields, leading to the high efficiency of SHG process.
+We show that the conversion efficiency of SHG becomes lower in quasi-BIC dielectric metasurfaces, when the backward frequency conversion is taken into account in the form of the correction term of nonlinear polarization at the fundamental wave field.
+In the designed metasurface, consideration of the backward frequency conversion combined with the forward frequency conversion is necessary with the pump intensity of 10 MW/cm$^{2}$ where the difference of SHG efficiency calculated based on the undepleted and depleted models approaches $14.3\%$.